Three Isles Tour – Mull, Iona & Staffa

 The Three Isles Tour departs at 0955 from Oban Ferry Terminal on the CalMac ferry, crossing the Firth of Lorn to Craignure on Mull where you join your coach.
 On the coach journey you’ll hear fascinating commentary about the beautiful scenery you’re traveling through and the history of the island.
 The route through Mull is via Glen More to Fionnphort where you board the ferry for the Isle of Staffa.
 After landing on Staffa and visiting Fingal’s Cave, we sail south to the Isle of Iona.
 Visit Iona Abbey, the Benedictine nunnery and the Reilig Oran – the burial place of kings.

-**PLEASE NOTE: You can pre-book tickets for Iona Abbey here **
+** You can pre-book tickets for Iona Abbey here .
+You will be on Iona at approximately 15:00**

 - 0955 Ferry sails from Oban to Craignure, Mull